 - Take a break for a few minutes.

-- Change the topic (either temporarily or permanantly – however, be aware that returning to the topic might result in an even higher temperature if not approached delicately).
+- Change the topic (either temporarily or permanently – however, be aware that returning to the topic might result in an even higher temperature if not approached delicately).
 Sometimes, this can be the only solution to a runaway temperature situation.

 - Remain calm.
 Calm behaviour encourages calm behaviour: however, read incorrectly, calm behaviour can seem threatening.